 Disclosures: Eelco FM Wijdicks, MD Nothing to disclose.
-Michael J Aminoff, MD, DSc Nothing to disclose.
+Michael J Aminoff, MD, DSc Equity Ownership/Stock Options: Trust, which is independently managed by a financial company.
+The portfolio may include medical or drug companies.
 Janet L Wilterdink, MD Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Neuroleptic malignant syndrome (NMS) is a life threatening neurologic emergency associated with the use of neuroleptic agents and characterized by a distinctive clinical syndrome of mental status change, rigidity, fever, and dysautonomia.